 He creates his own presentation to compete with the sensitivity training.

-When he is on board ship and no one is paying attention to him, he goes so far as to claim the ship is sinking!
+When he is aboard a ship and no one is paying attention to him, he goes so far as to claim the ship is sinking!

 Kelly constantly lies to her boyfriends that she's pregnant to get them to pay more attention to her, one of her New Years Resolutions was to focus more on being the center of attention, and at one point mentioned that she's taken it so far that she can't get people to do anything for her unless she threatens to kill herself, which she evidently has no trouble doing.

-Sherlock also likes lots of attention, and in the first episode he clearly enjoys it when Watson tells him how fantastic his deduction are.
-Later he says of Moriarty that 'genius needs an audience', to which Watson gives a non-committal answer, because Sherlock likes an audience too.
+The title character likes lots of attention, and in the first episode he clearly enjoys it when Watson tells him how fantastic his deductions are.
+Later he says of Moriarty that 'genius needs an audience', to which Watson gives a non-committal answer because Sherlock likes an audience too.